ENGR 1010 Introduction to Engineering (1)

 Prerequisites: J E ENGR 3510 and J E MATH 3260.
 Introduction to the concepts of transmission of information via communication channels.
 Amplitude and angle modulation for the transmission of continuous-time signals.
 Analog-to-digital conversion and pulse code modulation.
 Transmission of digital data.
 Introduction to random signals and noise and their effects on communication.
 Optimum detection systems in the presence of noise.
 Elementary information theory.
 Overview of various communication technologies such as radio, television, telephone networks, data communication, satellites, optical fiber, and cellular radio.

-Prerequisites: Senior Standing.
+Prerequisite: Senior Standing.
 This course will introduce and cover the architecture, protocols, security, and quality of service (QoS) of Internet Communications.
 Starting with the design principles and architecture of the Internet, communication applications such as Voice over IP (VoIP), video conferencing, and presence and instant messaging will be covered.
 Protocols developed by the Internet Engineering Task Force (IETF) including IP, TCP, UDP, DNS, SIP, XMPP, and ENUM will be studied.
 Latest areas of research including the Service Oriented Architecture (SOA) and peer-to-peer (P2P) architectures for Internet Communications will be covered.

 J E ENGR 4820 Digital Signal Processing (3)